-Year ended December 31,

-2023 2022
+Payable for the acquisition 2023

+Payable for

+the acquisition

-Payable for the acquisition of a company Payable for the acquisition of a company
+of a company of a company

-At January 1 \$ 33,709 \$ 57,196
+At January 1 \$ 69,931 \$ 33,709

-Gains and losses recognised in profit or loss 38,074 ( 28,924)
+Gains and losses recognised in profit or loss 6,961 38,074

+Payment during the year (79,289) -

-Valuation adjustment ( 1,852) 5,437
+Valuation adjustment 2,397 (1,852)

-At December 31 \$ 69,931 \$ 33,709
+At December 31 \$ \$ 69,931

-G. For the years ended December 31, 2023 and 2022, there was no transfer into or out from Level 3.

-- H. Treasury segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
-Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - I. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:
+- F. For the years ended December 31, 2024 and 2023, there was no transfer into or out from Level 3. - G. Treasury segment is in charge of valuation procedures for fair value measurements being categorised within Level 3, which is to verify independent fair value of financial instruments.
+Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value. - H. The following is the qualitative information of significant unobservable inputs and sensitivity analysis of changes in significant unobservable inputs to valuation model used in Level 3 fair value measurement:

-Decer value at nber 31, 023 Valuation technique Significant unobservable input Range (weighted average) Relationship of inputs to fair value Payable for the acquisition of a company \$ 69,931 Depends on terms of individual contract Achievement rate 91.10% The higher the achievement rate, the higher the fair value Fair value at Significant Range Relationship of Decer nber 31, Valuation unobservable (weighted inputs to fair 2 022 technique input average) value Payable for the acquisition of a company \$ 33,709 Depends on terms of individual contract Achievement rate 48.30% The higher the achievement rate, the higher the fair value
+value at ber 31, 2023 Valuation technique Significant unobservable input Range (weighted average) Relationship of inputs to fair value Payable for the acquisition of a company \$ 69,931 Depends on terms of individual contract Achievement rate 91.10% The higher the achievement rate, the higher the fair value